Jerimonski/Check-in-Ping-Front/README.md

 * Tener un sistema con una interfaz visual sencilla y facil de entender.

 ### Desarrollado con:

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

----
 ### Tecnologías
 * [![React][React.js]][React-url]
 * [![Vite][Vite.js]][Vite-url]